Dick Ray: Leeds United

 Ray retired from playing in 1912 and then served in the Royal Army Service Corps during World War I. He was invited to become a member of the original committee that was elected to manage the new Leeds United following Leeds City's expulsion from the Football League in October 1919.
 He was appointed the club's first manager in the 1919–20 Midland League season, before Arthur Fairclough was appointed as his successor.
 Ray worked as Fairclough's assistant, before leaving Elland Road in June 1923.

 Doncaster Rovers

-He was appointed as Doncaster Rovers manager for the 1923–24 season, and led "Donny" to ninth in the Third Division North in the club's first season back in the Football League.
+He was appointed as Doncaster Rovers manager for the 1923–24 season.
+He led "Donny" to ninth in the Third Division North in the club's first season back in the Football League.
 Rovers struggled to finish 18th in 1924–25, just three places and six points above the re-election zone.
 He then took them to tenth and eighth-place finishes in 1925–26 and 1926–27.
-At Belle Vue he signed four members of the Keetley family: Tom, Harry, Joe and Frank.
+At Belle Vue, he signed four members of the Keetley family: Tom, Harry, Joe and Frank.